Website Rotherham Metropolitan Borough Council

 Salary £42,683 – £45,591

-This is an exciting time to join Rotherham Council following significant improvements over the last few years.
-Following a restructure of Democratic Services to modernise our service, we are looking to appoint a Governance Manager to lead a team of professional advisors ensuring that the council’s governance activities are delivered to a high standard in which councillors and the public have confidence.
+We are looking to appoint a Governance Manager to lead a team of professional advisors ensuring that the Council’s governance activities are delivered to a high standard in which councillors and the public have confidence.

-This is a 37 hour permanent role leading the Governance Unit which is responsible for the breadth of activities that support our 63 councillors individually and collectively.
-The team co-ordinates and, in particular, supports the council’s governance, oversight and decision making structures.
+This is a 37-hour, permanent role leading the Governance Unit which is responsible for the breadth of activities that support our Councillors individually and collectively.
+The team co-ordinates and supports the Council’s governance, scrutiny and decision-making structures.

-You will be responsible for managing and delivering the servicing of Council, Cabinet, Committees, Sub-Committees and all other Member level bodies and key officer groups supporting decision-making.
-You will give authoritative advice and guidance to Members and other as necessary, ensuring all meetings conform to legal requirements and in accordance with the Constitution, corporate standards and relevant procedures and processes.
+You will be responsible for managing and delivering the servicing of Council, Cabinet, Committees, Sub-Committees and all other Elected Member level bodies and key officer groups supporting decision-making.
+You will give authoritative advice and guidance to Elected Members and others as necessary, ensuring all meetings conform to legal requirements and in accordance with the Constitution, corporate standards and relevant procedures and processes.

-You will work with the Head of Democratic Services and other managers across the authority to deliver continual process improvements to governance processes and to lead on service and cross Council projects as appropriate.
+You will work with the Head of Democratic Services and other managers across the authority to deliver continual process improvements and navigate governance processes, as well as leading on service and cross Council projects as appropriate.

 Applications from Women, people from Black and Minority Ethnic Communities and Disabled People are welcomed as under-representation currently exists at this level within the organisation.
 Section 159 of the Equality Act 2010 applies.

-To apply for this job please visit www.rotherham.gov.uk.
+To apply for this job please visit eur02.safelinks.protection.outlook.com.